lestrrat/go-lex/README.md

 This is a simple lexer, based loosely on `text/template`'s lexer.

+# WARNING

+This repository has been moved to [github.com/lestrrat-go/lex](https://github.com/lestrrat-go/lex).
+This repository exists so that libraries pointing to this URL will keep functioning, but this repository will NOT be updated in the future.
+Please use the new import path.

 ## HOW TO USE

 The lexing is done by chaining `lex.LexFn` functions.
 Create a `StringLexer` or a `ReaderLexer`, and pass it an entry point to start lexing.
 The result will be passed through a channel as a series of `lex.Item`s: